STAPLEY JUNIOR HIGH SCHOOL

 - A 5-subject spiral or bound notebook with pockets, if possible (college ruled) *Most durable brands include the Omni and Five Star notebooks

 - A pen (blue or black ink only) and a pencil (sharpened before class)

 - A colored pen (other than blue or black)

-- Homework (stapled and ready to turn in before class begins)
+- Homework (ready to turn in before class begins)